VictorZhao730/Robot_DID/README.md

    - **Controller delegated** — maintenance/operational logs by an authorized operator
    - **External issuer signed** — maintenance, safety, manufacturing, or license certificates from a registered issuer
 4. Optionally **anchor** the credential on-chain (hash, `publishedAt`, optional consumption limit).
-5. A verifier checks signature, schema, key history at `issuedAt`, suspension intervals, expiry, issuer trust, anchor timing, and consumption state.
+5. A verifier checks signature, credential policy, key history at `issuedAt`, suspension intervals, expiry, issuer trust, anchor timing, and consumption state.
 6. Suspend, revoke DID, or revoke individual credentials as needed.

 Credentials are typically transmitted off-chain; the verifier does not trust the delivery channel, only cryptographic and on-chain checks.